gamblevore/temporal/readme.md

 # Sponsors!

-TemporalLib and my other work has been kindly sponsored by: <a href=https://github.com/breck7>@breck7</a>, <a href=https://randonautica.com>@randonautica</a>.
+TemporalLib and my other work has been kindly sponsored by <a href=https://randonautica.com>@randonautica</a>.
 Please think about sponsoring my work so I can do more of this or improve it!